Iivari Kyykoski

 Pentti Iivari Kyykoski (born Bert Ivar Nordlund, 16 February 1881 – 8 December 1959) was a Finnish gymnast who won bronze in the 1908 Summer Olympics.

-Biography
+Early life and education

-Kyykoski's father was tax collector Lars Victor Nordlund and mother Amanda Gustava Starck.
-He married Ida Maria Ylönen in 1908.
-He had two children, Pentti Kalervo (1911–) and Aune-Marjatta (1913–).
+Kyykoski was born Bert Ivar Nordlund on 16 February 1881 to tax collector Lars Victor Nordlund and Amanda Gustava Starck.

-He finnicized his name from Nordlund to Kyykoski in 1906.

 He completed his matriculation exam in Porin Lyseo in 1900 and graduated as a Master of Science from the Helsinki University of Technology in 1909.
+He Finnicized his name from Nordlund to Kyykoski in 1906.